junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Also referred to as CV in the document.

 Partial Attestation Results:
-: Attestation Results produced by a Component Verifier, specific to one Component Attester.
+: Attestation Results produced by a Component Verifier, which contains partial results from atleast one or more Component Attesters.

 Aggregated Attestation Results:
 : An Aggregated Attestation Results (AAR) refers to a collection of Attestation Results produced upon completion of appraisal of a Composite Attester.

 # Multi Verifier topological patterns